kklmn/ParSeq/README.md

 -  The pipeline can be operated via scripts or GUI.

+-  Optional automatic loading of new data during a measurement time.

 The mechanisms for creating nodes and transformations, connecting them together and creating Qt widgets for the transformations are exemplified by separately installed analysis packages: